 - Evaluation of your Statement of Purpose- letter of intent, entrance essay.
 The Admissions Committee will also use this document to assess your writing skills.

 All MPP program application materials must be completed by the priority deadline of February 15 to be eligible for MPP scholarships.

 Applications can still be submitted after February 15; however, if an application is submitted after the priority deadline, applicants will not be eligible for MPP scholarships.
 Applications must be submited by:

 - Due to a record number of applicants this cycle, we will not be accepting applications for Fall 2021 after April 1.

 Contact the Program Manager to request approval of late documents.
 An additional fee of $30.00 will be charged for late submissions.

-To be considered for admission to the MPP program you must submit an online application to University of Utah's Graduate School as well as the MPP program.
+To be considered for admission to the MPP program you must submit an online application to University of Utah's Graduate School and choose the MPP program as the program you are applying to in the application.
 Your application, with the required materials, must be submitted by the specified due date.

 If you have questions, meet with the MPP Graduate Assistant or Program Manager.
 Please email or call to schedule an appointment.
 Our phone number is 801-585-7834.

 Plan to complete the program prerequisite courses (FAQs).
 These courses must be completed at the undergraduate level with a grade “C” or better in the last 10 years.
 You may be admitted to the program before completing these requirements; however, you may not enroll in the program until these courses are satisfactorily completed.
 Prerequisite courses are: